-The College of Education offers Master of Education degrees via two routes: an Accelerated Master's Program and the traditional delivery system.
+The College of Education offers Master of Education degrees via two routes:

+- Accelerated Master's Program - Traditional

 Accelerated Master's

 Available only to TCU undergraduates, the Accelerated Master's program allows outstanding students to combine a bachelor's degree with the Master of Education (M.Ed.) in five years.
 Consideration for admissions to the Accelerated Masters programs is for candidates demonstrating superior undergraduate academic and professional performance with strong recommendations.